Treatments

 Treprostinil acts through the prostacyclin pathway causing the blood vessels of the lungs to relax and prevents thickening.
 It is usually produced by the lining of the blood vessels of the lungs; however, these levels are reduced in pulmonary arterial hypertension.

-This medication is approved for use in patients with group 1 pulmonary arterial hypertension (PAH) and with group 3 pulmonary hypertension due to lung tissue changes (interstitial lung disease).
+This medication is approved for use in patients with group 1 PAH and with group 3 PH due to lung scarring (interstitial lung disease, also known as PH-ILD).

 There is also a dry powder inhaler formulation delivered through a special hand-held inhaler device that is taken as one breath four times per day.
 Your PH Team and specialty pharmacy nurses will also show you how to use this device.

-Some of the commonly reported side effects are cough and throat irritation, headache, gastrointestinal effects, muscle, jaw or bone pain, dizziness, flushing and low blood pressure.
+Some of the commonly reported side effects are cough and throat irritation.
+The side effects of headache, gastrointestinal effects, muscle, jaw or bone pain, dizziness, flushing and low blood pressure may be present as well, but are often less in patients who take this medication by inhalation instead of other routes.

-Please let your doctor know if you experience any of the above side effects.
+Please let your PH team know if you experience any of the above side effects.

-This medication is approved for use in patients with group 1 pulmonary arterial hypertension (PAH).
+This medication is approved for use in patients with group 1 PAH.

-Headache, gastrointestinal effects, muscle, jaw or bone pain, dizziness, flushing and low blood pressure and are similar to other forms of treprostinil.
+Headache, gastrointestinal effects (nausea, diarrhea), muscle, jaw or bone pain, dizziness, flushing and low blood pressure can be seen.

-Sudden discontinuation of oral treprostinil can lead to worsening pulmonary hypertension and therefore medication adherence is important.
+Sudden discontinuation of oral treprostinil can lead to worsening PH and therefore medication adherence is important.
 If a patient misses a dose, they should take the missed dose as soon as possible.

-Selexipag is a prostacyclin receptor agonist which acts by directly binding to and activating prostacyclin receptors and helps to treat pulmonary hypertension in a similar manner to other prostacyclins.
+Selexipag is a prostacyclin receptor agonist which acts by directly binding to and activating prostacyclin receptors and helps to treat PAH in a similar manner to other prostacyclins.

-It is currently approved for group 1 pulmonary arterial hypertension.
+It is currently approved for group 1 PAH.

 Side effects reported from selexipag are similar to other prostacylins and include headache, gastrointestinal effects, muscle, jaw or bone pain, dizziness, flushing and low blood pressure.

-Medication adherence to selexipag is important and missed doses can lead to worsening pulmonary hypertension.
+It is important to take selexipag regularly without interruption as missed doses can lead to worsening PAH.

 Calcium channel blockers are medications that act by blocking the entry of calcium into the cells, thereby causing them to relax.
 Some commonly used calcium blockers are verapamil and diltiazem.

-Calcium channel blockers may be indicated in a very select group of patients with PAH (Group 1 pulmonary arterial hypertension) who display a positive ‘vasoreactive test’ during right heart catheterization.
+Calcium channel blockers may be indicated in a very select group of patients with PAH (Group 1 pulmonary arterial hypertension) who display a positive ‘vasoreactivity test’ during right heart catheterization.
 This test involves delivering a medication that causes the pulmonary arteries to relax during the right heart catheterization and subsequently measuring pressure changes.
-Only a small percentage of patients with PAH have a positive vasoreactive test and will be started on calcium channel blockers.
+Only a small percentage of patients with PAH have a positive vasoreactivity test and will be started on calcium channel blockers.
 About half of the patients started on calcium channel blockers will respond well, indicating improved long term survival.
+Without a positive vasodilator test, using these medications may be detrimental.

-Headaches, flushing, leg swelling and light-headedness are some of the commonly seen side effects.
+Headaches, flushing, leg swelling, low blood pressures and light-headedness are some of the commonly seen side effects.

 This information is intended for educational purposes only and not to be used to change or direct medical care.
 This information should not replace direction by your treating care team and all medical management should be directed by your PH treating physician and your care team.